-After being published in 2016 this article has been refreshed for 2019.
+After being published in 2016 this article has been refreshed for the 2019 and 2020 season.

 Emigrating to Australia Visas are multiple entry live and work visas designed to lead to full Citizenship and Dual Nationality (2nd Passport Australia).